Skip to main content

 Data you send to MeshQu

 Decision contexts (fields, metadata, evidence) are sent by your application.
 You control what data is included.
-Follow the principle of data minimisation: send only the fields your policies need to make a decision.
-Avoid sending sensitive personally identifiable information unless required by your policies.
-Use opaque identifiers (account IDs, order IDs) rather than raw personal data where possible.
+Follow data minimisation: send only fields required for policy evaluation.
+Avoid sending sensitive personal data unless policy requirements make it necessary.
+Prefer opaque identifiers (for example, account IDs or order IDs) over raw personal data.

 What MeshQu stores